-- 21. If your partner becomes pregnant, it is very important that you let your Personal Tutor know as soon as possible.
+- 21. If your partner becomes pregnant, it is very important that you let your Personal Tutor/Personal Academic Advisor know as soon as possible.
 The reasons for doing this are to make the best plans for your course of study and examinations. - 22.
 You will need to plan with your School the impact of the pregnancy on your course of study.
 You are entitled to interrupt your course of study because of impending parenthood and it is important to make a plan to take account both of the academic requirements of your study programme and your needs as an expectant parent.
-You will need to plan according to your individual circumstances and the timing of the academic year. - 23.
-You are entitled to two weeks leave from University work after the baby is born and you are entitled to absences needed for attendance at ante-natal clinics.
-You should discuss the timing of ante-natal clinics and leave due to child birth with your Personal Tutor or the designated person in your School as soon as possible.
-Where any absences are substantial you may be better advised to suspend your programme of study (or go part-time or distance learning basis where feasible). - 24.
-You should discuss with your personal tutor how you will meet the academic requirements of your course while also meeting your parental responsibilities.
-Your Personal Tutor will share your academic plans with the teaching team on your programme so that you will be treated consistently.
+You will need to plan according to your individual circumstances and the timing of the academic year.

+- 23. You are entitled to two weeks leave from University work after the baby is born and you are entitled to absences needed for attendance at ante-natal clinics.
+You should discuss the timing of ante-natal clinics and leave due to child birth with your Personal Tutor/Personal Academic Advisor or the designated person in your School as soon as possible.
+Where any absences are substantial you may be better advised to interrupt your programme of study (or go part-time or distance learning basis where feasible). - 24.
+You should discuss with your Personal Tutor/Personal Academic Advisor how you will meet the academic requirements of your course while also meeting your parental responsibilities.
+Your Personal Tutor/Personal Academic Advisor will share your academic plans with the teaching team on your programme so that you will be treated consistently.